Politics

 “I don’t want there to be a black mark on the people that are doing it right because of a handful of people who might have been doing something they shouldn’t have,” said Ruffridge.

-Dunleavy, who has spoken in favor of allowing allotments to be used in private schools, declined to answer questions from reporters on Friday.
+Dunleavy, who has spoken in favor of allowing allotments to be used in private schools, declined to answer questions from reporters Friday.

-In prepared remarks, Dunleavy said that the Supreme Court’s June decision to remand the case back to the Superior Court was “good news, especially for places like Mat-Su, Kenai” — naming two regions with relatively high concentrations of students enrolled in correspondence programs.
+In prepared remarks, Dunleavy said that the state Supreme Court’s June decision to remand the case back to the Superior Court was “good news, especially for places like Mat-Su, Kenai” — naming two regions with relatively high concentrations of students enrolled in correspondence programs.

 The bill addressing correspondence programs also created new provisions requiring schools to stock opioid overdose drugs and train staff on their proper use.
 State officials on Friday celebrated the move, which they said could help address Alaska’s opioid crisis.